freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 06/01/2022 Pulsechain will be Richard Heart's biggest failure to date.

 + 05/31/2022 Pulsechain has been delayed again.
 Can the devs do something?!!?!?

 + 05/30/2022 Pulsechain hasn't launched.
 Is Richard Heart for reals?